-- Provincial proof of vaccination requirements are no longer in effect. - Businesses may continue to require proof of vaccination voluntarily, including by using the enhanced vaccine certificate with QR code and the Verify Ontario App. - Certain facilities/organizations have mandatory vaccination policies and/or testing requirements.
+- Provincial proof of vaccination requirements are no longer in effect. - Certain facilities/organizations have mandatory vaccination policies and/or testing requirements.
 Operators should review with their local facility/organization, to see what requirements are applicable to their situation. - For example, the Lifesaving Society Ontario's Covid-19 vaccination and testing policy for staff, trainers and volunteers remains in effect.